Complete the form below to receive our brochure with detailed pricing. We will also phone you as soon as possible to chat about your education.

 Accreditation InfoStatus: Accredited course Type & reward: National Diploma - NQF Level 5 (SAQA ID 61592)

 Provided by: SABPP

 Minimum credits: 249

-College SA is a provider of the National Diploma in Human Resource Management which is accredited by the SABPP (SA Board for Peoples Practices).
-The SABPP’s purpose is to set standards and monitor the human resource profession not only in South Africa but also other parts of Southern Africa.
-Once you have successfully completed this qualification you will receive a National Diploma in Human Resource Management which is registered on the National Qualifications Framework.
-Obtaining your National Diploma allows you to further your studies at almost any institution that offers further qualifications in Human Resource Management and in doing so you can increase your earning potential and skills.
-The SABPP also offers you the opportunity to join a professional network once you have completed your National Diploma which enables you to connect with other professionals, expand your network and increase your skills by attending training programmes.
+College SA is a private distance learning college accredited by SABPP authorised to offer the National Diploma: Human Resources Management and Practices (SAQA ID: 61592)..
+The SABPP is a Quality Assurance Partner of the QCTO.
+As such, the SABPP provides all quality assurance functions, including accreditation of training providers for the SABPP qualifications.
+SABPP is a Quality Assurance Partner (QAP) of the Quality Council for Trades & Occupations (QCTO).
+They are responsible for developing, improving, and maintaining the quality of qualifications.
+The SABPP’s purpose is to set standards and monitor the human resources profession not only in South Africa, but also in other parts of southern Africa.
+Once you have successfully completed this qualification, you will receive a national diploma in Human Resources Management and Practices that is registered on the National Qualifications Framework.
+Obtaining your National Diploma allows you to further your studies at almost any institution that offers further qualifications in Human Resource Management and in doing so, you can increase your earning potential and improve your skills.
+The SABPP also offers you the opportunity to join a professional network once you have completed your National Diploma, which enables you to connect with other professionals, expand your network, and increase your skills by attending training programmes.

 - Grade 12, old Standard 10 or equivalent, or relevant NQF Level 4 qualification, such as the FETC in HR Management and Practices Support